Empty homes Council Tax premium

 Why am I charged extra when I am not using my property?

-The empty homes premium is intended as an incentive to landlords to ensure properties are occupied as soon as possible and not left empty.
+The empty homes premium is intended as an incentive to landlords to get their properties occupied as soon as possible so they are not left empty.

 How much is the premium?